ibm-cloud-docs/codeengine/cmd_defs.md

 ## Jobrun commands
 {: #cli-jobrun}

 A job runs your code to complete a task.
+Jobs are meant to be used for running container images that contain an executable that is designed to run one time and then exit.
+When you create a job, you can specify workload configuration information that is used each time the job is run.
 Before you use job commands, you must be targeting a [project](#cli-project).
-You can use a job definition as a template for your job, or you can set job parameters with the job run command.
-Use job commands to run, display details, and delete jobs.
 {: shortdesc}

-To see CLI help for the job commands, run `ibmcloud ce job`.
+To see CLI help for the job commands, run `ibmcloud ce job -h`.
 {: tip}